Call for Panel Sessions

 - Electric vehicles, and other DER

-- Emerging practices and methodologies for grid operation, including provision of grid services from DER.
+- Emerging practices and methodologies for transmission and distribution grid operation, including provision of grid services from DER and dynamic grid control.

-- Microgrid and advanced technologies and operational experience
+- Operational experience with microgrid and advanced technologies

 - Advanced Distribution Management Systems (ADMS) and future grid operating systems, platforms, and applications